 Welcome from the MSN Program Coordinator!

-It is my pleasure to welcome you to our website.
-I would like to tell you some interesting key points about our MSN program.
+Welcome to the MSN program website!
+There are several key points you should know about our MSN program.
 We have three concentrations: nursing education, nursing informatics, and nursing administration.
 Our program is focused on these concentrations to meet the complex needs of the health care delivery system where we are currently experiencing a nurse educator shortage, as well as a growing need for more nurses who are leaders in informatics and administration.

-We are pleased to have a new curriculum beginning fall of 2013.
-The new curriculum has incorporated the Institute of Medicine’s and Quality and Safety Education for Nurses (QSEN) competencies.
-Our new curriculum also aligns with the American Association of Colleges of Nursing Essentials of Master’s Education.
+Our new curriculum was initiated in fall of 2013, and incorporates the Institute of Medicine’s and Quality and Safety Education for Nurses (QSEN) competencies, and also aligns with the American Association of Colleges of Nursing Essentials of Master’s Education.

 One of the key aspects of the program is that it is flexible.
 Students can choose to take one to four courses at a time.
 There is also the flexibility of increasing or decreasing one’s course load, depending on personal and professional circumstances.
 Students do not have to worry that they will be penalized if they decide not to take a course when it is offered.

-All of these attributes have contributed to the Ferris MSN program being ranked as the number one online graduate program by U.S. News and World Report this year.
+All of these attributes have contributed to the Ferris MSN program consistently being highly ranked as an online graduate program by U.S. News and World Report, earning a ranking of number one in 2012.
 We are proud of this distinction as it recognizes the value of this graduate degree program.

 MSN Program Coordinator